 How many oceans are there?
 There are 5 oceans:

 - The Atlantic Ocean

 - The Pacific Ocean

 - The Southern Ocean

 Historically, there are four oceans: Atlantic, Pacific, Arctic, and Indian.
 These oceans are recognized by almost all oceanic organizations around the world.
-It is the standard classification that is held by National Geographics.
+It is the standard classification that is held by National Geographic.
 Technically, there is only a single ocean: the world ocean.
-This is because the ocean is comprised of one global and interconnected body of salt water.
+This is because the ocean is comprised of one global and interconnected body of saltwater.
 We break that single ocean into parts because the parts contain specific features and characteristics that are definitive to those regions.

 |Earth’s Oceans||Interesting Facts|